Lệ Quyên: 2008: Như Giấc Chiêm Bao

-On November 2, 2008, after many "promises", the golden duo Lệ Quyên and Tuấn Hưng released a duet album named Như Giấc Chiêm Bao as a gift to music lovers and it made quite good first impression.
-Not only "dreamy", but the album was well blended of "new" and "old" which presented by both.
-This was a CD consisted 10 songs, including 4 duet songs and 6 songs that used to be presented by both and well liked by many that was remixed in slower flow.
-The album cover was simple yet luxurious as they would like to tone down to fit the concept of this album.
-This album was to prove their perfect collaboration and also friendship as in the past Tuấn Hưng used to announce "I love Lệ Quyên" 1 year previously.
-Not just love!
-He shared that his love toward Lệ Quyên was more like an admiration between humans, toward her voice and working ethnic.
-The album helped them become well liked in Vietnam and oversea.
-Also during this time, it was rumored that they were in love, after months since the release, the album was sold more than 15,000 copies that positively proved their harmony in working together.
+On November 2, 2008, Lệ Quyên and Tuấn Hưng released a duet album named Như Giấc Chiêm Bao.
+The album blended of "new" and "old" which presented by both.
+This was a CD with 10 songs, including 4 duet songs and 6 songs that used to be presented by both and well liked by many to the point it was remixed in slower flow.
+This album was to prove their collaboration and also friendship as in the past Tuấn Hưng used to announce "I love Lệ Quyên" 1 year previously.
+Tuấn Hưng shared that his love toward Lệ Quyên was more like an admiration between humans, toward her voice and working ethnic.
+The album helped them become well liked in Vietnam and overseas.
+Also during this time, it was rumored that they were in love.
+After months since the release, the album was sold more than 15,000 copies.